ElvenTools/elven-tools-website/src/docs/recipes.md

 As you can see, we have the `.abi.json` and `.wasm` files there.
 You will find them in the `output` directory after building the Smart Contract locally, and the elven-tools cli tool will take them by default.
 Remember to only keep the same naming convention for the directories - `sc/nft-minter`.

-If you need some help working with the Smart Contract in the Elrond ecosystem, please check docs and my article [here](https://www.julian.io/articles/elrond-smart-contracts.html).
+If you need some help working with the Smart Contract in the MultiversX ecosystem, please check docs and my article [here](https://www.julian.io/articles/elrond-smart-contracts.html).

 <div class="embeded-media-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/TivnKJsyLH8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>